-In Viral Video Harvard Says Yes To 16-Year-Old Applicant And Classmates Go Wild
+Teen's Dramatic Video, Revealing His Acceptance By Harvard, Charms Internet

 Y'all look my big bro!!! https://t.co/j0EBarumf8— Tha Little Man (@AyrtonLittle) December 13, 2017

-Ayrton Little joined his brother's year after skipping a grade.
-He turns 17 in February reports member station WBUR.
+Ayrton Little joined his brother's graduating class after skipping a grade.
+He turns 17 in February, reports member station WBUR.

 "Is this really happening?" their mother, Maureen Little, kept saying about her sons getting into two of the country's most competitive universities.
-She said while it was challenging at times to raise her sons as a single mom, she never had to worry about how they were doing in school.
+She said that while as a single mom it was challenging at times to raise her sons, she never had to worry about how they were doing in school.

 "I think because you saw what I was going through, y'all didn't want to disappoint me, maybe.
 So you just did well," she said, according to WBUR.

-The brothers said another member of the family has also been a driving force behind their success: their youngest brother, who would have been 13 this month, died five years ago following an asthma attack.
+The brothers said another member of the family has also been a driving force behind their success: Their youngest brother, who would have been 13 this month, died five years ago following an asthma attack.

 Little told told The Huffington Post that he now feels as if his life has been forever changed.
 "My brother and I realized that we have done the impossible," he said.
-He plans to study math and computer science at his "dream school," and later hopes to build a nonprofit to help other kids in his community "get to the position that I'm currently in."
+He plans to study math and computer science at his "dream school" and later hopes to build a nonprofit to help other kids in his community "get to the position that I'm currently in."

-Among the slew of well-wishers from across the Twitter-sphere was Harvard alum and Brooklyn Nets basketball player Jeremy Lin.
+Among the slew of well-wishers from across the Twittersphere was Harvard alumnus and Brooklyn Nets basketball player Jeremy Lin.
 "Congrats Ayrton...awesome story of someone chasing their dreams, pursuing education and turning a blindeye to the haters!"
 Lin tweeted.

 This is legit!!
 Congrats Ayrton...awesome story of someone chasing their dreams, pursuing education and turning a blindeye to the haters! #GoCrimson https://t.co/9Reopgtze8— Jeremy Lin (@JLin7) December 13, 2017